-Everyone likes websites that are clearly written and easy to understand.
+Summary — We all prefer websites that are clearly written and easy to understand.
 The same goes for the development process.
-If that doesn’t carry much weight for you, consider this: these suggestions will save you money by saving your developers’ time!
+Following the suggestions below will save your developer time and confusion, which will save you headaches and money.

 Suggested content change/addition request

 Include a 1-line summary (this makes a great email subject line):

 “Please [add|update|replace|delete] this [page|photo|paragraph|sentence|link] at [affected page’s title and/or web address] [immediately|by noon tomorrow|after 9 am Thursday].

 E.g.: “Please delete the following sentence on our Home page ASAP.”

 - specify exactly what’s to be done:

 - if a person is being added to a list of people, where does the new person go in the list?
 (Is the list alphabetical by last name, by seniority or title, by geographic location, or to match their position in a group photo…?)

 - If it’s an event, include the date, time, venue, cost, rain date/venue, contact info, appropriate web addresses (e.g. for venue or transportation), accessibility info, parking availability & pricing, etc.

 - If it’s a photograph, include caption and alternative text, along with photo credit information (you do have the right to use the photo?), and